wajidalikhan/Project/README.txt

   In case,something goes wrong you can replace local changes using the e.g., -- git checkout README.txt

+  To create a branch
+  -- git checkout -b new_branch

   To view log
   -- git log